PourroyJean/star/README.md

 Navigate (cd) into the specified STAR directory.
 If no argument is provided, it displays the list of starred directories (same behavior as star list).

-`STAR` should be the name of a starred directory (one that is listed using "star list").
+`STAR` should be the name or index of a starred directory (one that is listed using "star list").

 > Also updates the last accessed time (used to sort stars when listing them).
 ---